 keytool -certreq \ -alias teamserver \ -file teamserver.csr \ -keystore contrast.jks

-After this command, the directory would show:
+After this command, the directory shows:

 $ ls contrast.jks teamserver.csr